-I, OT , (the "Releasor") do nereby agree as follows: 1.
-The NAME OF RETAIL has given to the Releasor nitrogen enriched so "Product") the Releasor agrees that the Product has been given free of The Product is not new and is given on an "as is" basis with no represe warranty from THE NAME OF RETAILER.
-Releasor acknowledges that aware that the product is being given as waste in order for THE NAME RETAILER to dispose of it.
-Releasor hereby assumes all risks and liab use of the Product.
-Releasor acknowledges that the Product may not be his/her intended use and may be substandard or otherwise inferior for sintended use. charge.
-Intation or the/she is OF Ility for the e fit for 2.
-The Releasor shall make no claim or demand against THE NAME OF I or any of its employees for the failure of the Product to perform in any nor for any injury, including injury resulting in death, loss or damage to suffered or sustained by the Releasor or its employees or by any person which is based upon or arises from the transfer of the Product to the Releasor. manner property on or entity 3.
-The Releasor agrees to indemnify and hold THE NAME OF RETAILER from and against any and all claims, demands awards, actions and proby whomsoever made, brought or prosecuted out of or arising from the of the Product to, or use of the Product by, the Releasor. ceedings 4.
-The Releasor agrees that he has read and understood this Release an and has had the opportunity to seek independent legal advice and sign Release and Waiver of his/her own free will. vitness whereof, the Releasor hereby signs this Release and Waiver, this, 201 day Witne ness- Releasor-
+I, of , (the "Releasor") do hereby agree as follows: 1.
+The NAME OF RETAIL has given to the Releasor nitrogen enriched soil, (the "Product") the Releasor agrees that the Product has been given free of charge.
+The Product is not new and is given on an "as is" basis with no representation or warranty from THE NAME OF RETAILER.
+Releasor acknowledges that he/she is aware that the product is being given as waste in order for THE NAME OF RETAILER to dispose of it.
+Releasor hereby assumes all risks and liability for the use of the Product.
+Releasor acknowledges that the Product may not be fit for his/her intended use and may be substandard or otherwise inferior for such intended use.
+2. The Releasor shall make no claim or demand against THE NAME OF RETAILER or any of its employees for the failure of the Product to perform in any manner nor for any injury, including injury resulting in death, loss or damage to property suffered or sustained by the Releasor or its employees or by any person or entity which is based upon or arises from the transfer of the Product to the Releasor.
+3. The Releasor agrees to indemnify and hold THE NAME OF RETAILER harmless from and against any and all claims, demands awards, actions and proceedings by whomsoever made, brought or prosecuted out of or arising from the transfer of the Product to, or use of the Product by, the Releasor.
+4. The Releasor agrees that he has read and understood this Release and Waiver and has had the opportunity to seek independent legal advice and signs this Release and Waiver of his/her own free will. ness whereof, the Releasor hereby signs this Release and Waiver, this day, 201 Witne ss- Releasor-